DX Logging Software for Amateur Radio

 • And so on ...

-Just the thing for seeing how well a particular rig, antenna, or amplifier is performing; for producing QRP reports; or for analyzing the effects of specific propagation conditions.
+Just the thing for seeing how well a particular rig, antenna, amplifier, or digital application is performing; for producing QRP reports; or for analyzing the effects of specific propagation conditions.

 Output Devices